Nexmo/station/_documentation/en/concepts/guides/webhooks.md

 Information about your request is then sent to your webhook endpoint.

+## Testing webhooks locally

+In order to test the correct functioning of webhooks on your locally running application, you will need to create a secure tunnel between Nexmo and your application.
+You can do this with a secure tunnel application such as [Ngrok](https://ngrok.com).
+See the [Testing with Ngrok](/concepts/guides/testing-with-ngrok) topic for more information.

+## Configuring your firewall

+If you restrict inbound traffic (including delivery receipts), you need to whitelist the following IP addresses in your firewall.
+Inbound traffic from Nexmo might come from any of the following:

+* `119.81.44.0/28`
+* `169.60.146.16/28`
+* `169.63.86.160/28`
+* `5.10.112.112/28`
+* `169.50.200.64/28`

 ## Tips for debugging webhooks

 **Start simple** - Publish the simplest possible script that you can think of to respond when the webhook is received and perhaps print some debug information.
 This makes sure that the URL is what you think it is, and that you can see the output or logs of the application.